-- 4. College English will be offered to Senior students who meet the principal's qualifications which are the following: a.
-G.P.A. of 3.0 or above. - a.
-G.P.A. of 3.0 of above. - b.
-A qualifying ACT score. - c.
-Pass COMPASS Test. - d.
-Principal recommendation. - College English will not count toward the student's G.P.A. - 5.
-All classes are to be chosen at the spring pre-enrollment or final enrollment in August.
+- 4. College English will be offered to Senior students who meet the principal's qualifications which are the following:

+- a.
+G.P.A. of 3.0 or above.

+- b.
+A qualifying ACT score.

+- c.
+Pass COMPASS Test.

+- d.
+Principal recommendation.

+College English will not count toward the student's G.P.A.

+- 5. All classes are to be chosen at the spring pre-enrollment or final enrollment in August.
 Dropping or adding of classes at the semester will be approved only for the most exceptional cases. - 6.
 Each high school student must enroll in a minimum of seven subjects. - 7.
-High school schedules will be study hall free. - A student may be assigned a study period with principal approval.
+High school schedules will be study hall free.

+A student may be assigned a study period with principal approval.